My last visit to NZ was a bit wet so I set off to revisit one of the best places to ride a motorcycle.

 Arriving back at the ocean on the west coast the scenery at Omapere is superb.

-Riding south through the Waipoua Kauri forest the road tightens and becomes a extended twisty forest ride that I enjoyed a lot on the lighter MT-09 in the lower gears listening to the rasp of the 3 cylinder engine and also with thanks to the Michelin Pilot Road 4 tyres fitted which gave enormous confidence to have a bit of fun.
+Riding south through the Waipoua Kauri forest the road tightens and becomes an extended twisty forest ride that I enjoyed a lot on the MT-09 in the lower gears listening to the rasp of the 3 cylinder engine.

 Day three I was heading down through Auckland and on back roads to Raglan.
-Another beautiful day and riding initially on backroads from Wellsford to Waimauku I was enjoyed the rolling hills and stopped for a coffee and light breakfast at a cafe where a old guy passing started chatting to me and told me the history of the whole region and some other good rides.
+Another beautiful day, riding initially from Wellsford to Waimauku I enjoyed the rolling hills and stopped for a coffee and light breakfast at a cafe where a old guy passing started chatting to me and told me the history of the whole region and some other good rides.
 Very friendly folk.

-Fuel is crazy expensive in NZ.
+Fuel is expensive in NZ.
 At a time when it is 109 in Australia and 110 in Japan in NZ unleaded was 175nz and premium up to 198nz a litre.
-The exchange rate to Aus was about 108nz=100aus so no reason for the fuel to be so high unless that is all extra government tax?

-I was feeling sorry for the Kiwi’s but all the new cars on the road seemed to be large ones with large engines, 6 cylinder or V8’s.
-I never saw much in the way of hybrid cars on the road or turbo diesels so guess the fuel price is not such a big concern locally.
+I was feeling sorry for the Kiwi’s but all the new cars on the road seemed to be large engines, 6 cylinder or V8’s so people are doing well it seems.

 And so on over every crest, a little bit of Tuscany just 3 hours east of Australia.
 Then the road in Raglan itself is twisty with endless corners.
 I was ready for a break when I got there.
 Very pretty seaside town but somehow I never captured it in a photo.

 From here south there is some unsealed road to tackle.
-I am an experienced rider with gravel road but there is a difference in gravel roads when riding a road bike with road tyres.
-If the road is hard packed or has been graded recently or is otherwise free of loose stones then I can ride it with ease.
-But when the road is dry loose gravel it can be challenging.
-Todays road was a mix starting out rather difficult with a layer of loose stones and no wheel track area swept clean by cars to put the bike in so I was literally skating all over the place with the bike mildly crossed up most of the time.
+If the road is hard packed or has been graded recently or is otherwise free of loose stones then I can ride with ease.
+But when the road is dry loose gravel it can be challenging and I was skating around a lot today.

 The reward on the other side is more superb riding.

-Accommodation is a bit expensive in New Zealand, especially compared to Japan where $40 gets a business hotel room with breakfast.
-In some towns basic motel rooms were 3 to 4 times that price without breakfast and wifi might be 100mb free or nothing which is all in keeping with the step back in time thing I like about NZ but I do try to keep costs down.
+Accommodation is expensive in New Zealand, especially compared to Japan where $40 gets a business hotel room with breakfast.
+In some towns basic motel rooms were 3 to 4 times that price without breakfast and wifi might be 100mb free or nothing.

-Well this was a bad move, arriving in the afternoon it was 31 degrees and the cabin was a metal cube that was unbearably hot inside with no fan (and nothing is air conditioned in New Zealand – seriously no hotel rooms or cafes or pubs on this trip had a/c) So I ended up going to Mcdonalds to leech their free wi-fi and chill in the only place in town with AC then to the pub till 9.00pm waiting for the sun to set to allow the cube to cool down.
-I put this ride together last minute but with more planning time I would make sure I aimed for overnighting at areas with more affordable accommodation, larger towns with more beds available had lower pricing.
+Arriving in the afternoon it was 31 degrees and the cabin metal cube was unbearably hot inside with no fan (and nothing is air conditioned in New Zealand?).
+I ended up going to Mcdonalds to leech their free wi-fi and chill in the only place in town with AC then to the pub till 9.00pm waiting for the sun to set to allow the cube to cool down.

 Day four and another fine looking morning, already warm by 8.00.
 I found a cafe open in town before leaving and riding further south.
-Today I was going to ride the Forgotten World highway.
+Today I am riding the Forgotten World highway.
 A road I had been interested in for a long time as it is always mentioned on the net.
-To begin even just riding south to Taumaruni was nice (my original route shown below branched off earlier but I detoured to get fuel and have a coffee)

 Then I hit the dirt.
 It wasn’t bad but not the best either with some sections all loose stones with no clear wheel track to put the bike into.
 Also unlike the near zero traffic road south of Raglan here had 4 wheel drives kicking up huge dust clouds.
 I was glad to get back on sealed road.
 And took a break with a few dozen fleecy friends to have a drink and wash down some of the dust.